 When I was a little girl, I fell in love with a dish that my grandparents would make for my brother and me for lunch.
-It was a simple thing – light rye bread, tomato slices, finely chopped onion and a cottage cheese herb spread that they made from scratch.
+It was a simple thing – light rye bread, tomato slices, finely chopped onion and a herb cottage cheese spread made from scratch.

 On its own, this cottage cheese is bland, but when you add a few key ingredients, it ends up being a delicious, flavourful spread.